Cloud Preservation

 When are credentials required for cloud data collection?

 Sometimes.
-When credentials are required, handling is performed in a controlled manner and documented as part of the engagement.
+When credentials are required, handling is performed in a controlled manner, limited to authorized scope, and recorded as part of the engagement.

-Documentation is produced contemporaneously and maintained in accordance with defined handling procedures.
-These records are commonly used to support internal review, insurance claims handling, and legal preservation obligations.
+Records are produced contemporaneously and maintained under defined handling procedures.
+These records may support internal review, claims handling, and preservation obligations.
 No legal analysis, content interpretation, or evidentiary conclusions are provided.